MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -Name
-The Name parameter specifies a unique name for the hunt group.
+The Name parameter specifies a unique name for the call queue.

 ```yaml
 Type: System.String